 To enrich the quality of life for children and adults with disabilities through outdoor recreation.

 The Outdoors for All Foundation transforms lives through outdoor recreation.
 Founded in 1979 in the Pacific Northwest, Outdoors for All is a national leader in delivering adaptive and therapeutic recreation for children and adults with disabilities.
 Each year more than 2,400 individuals exercise their abilities thanks to the training and support of more than 700 volunteers.
 Outdoors for All enriches the lives of individuals with disabilities and families and helps them to get out and enjoy the great outdoors.
-Outdoors for All’s programs includes snowboarding, snowshoeing, cross country and downhill skiing, cycling, hiking, yoga, kayaking, day camps, rock-climbing, camping and custom events.
+Outdoors for All’s programs includes snowboarding, snowshoeing, cross country and downhill skiing, cycling, mountain biking, kayaking, hiking, rock climbing, youth and adult day camps, yoga, military programs, weekend excursions and custom events.

 Outdoors for All staff is made up of an enthusiastic group of individuals with diverse backgrounds.
 Our strong team includes a mix of 16 full and part-time staff members as well as the utilization of over 700 volunteers on an annual basis.
 Our team has a strong collective knowledge built on years of experience in the industry.
 Learn more about our STAFF.

 The Outdoors for All Foundation began in 1978 with fifteen children with disabilities learning to downhill ski at The Summit at Snoqualmie.
 After a successful first season, the program was incorporated as a 501 (c) (3) nonprofit organization in 1979 and originally called the Ski for All Foundation.